Top 10 computer mouse tips everyone should know

 Many text editors and programs allow you to highlight all or portions of text using the Shift key and the mouse.
 For example, click at the beginning of a paragraph in a text editor, hold down the Shift key and click at the end of the paragraph to highlight the full paragraph.

-Bonus tip: Holding down the Alt key while dragging and highlighting text in a text editor will allow you to selectively highlight text.
+Bonus tip: Holding down the Alt key while dragging and highlighting text in a text editor allows you to selectively highlight text.
 This can be useful if your paragraph or other text is in a column.

 Take full advantage of the scroll wheel